341094-sys/DBMS-HMS-Section-B/README.md

 Overview

 The Hospital Management System (HMS) database aims to streamline and digitize core operations of a hospital.
-It follows standard DBMS principles, includes normalized tables, and is built using SQL (MySQL/PostgreSQL/Oracle — can adapt as needed).
+It follows standard DBMS principles, includes normalized tables, and is built using SQL.
 The project demonstrates complete database lifecycle design: requirement analysis → ER diagram → schema creation → data population → query execution.

+Project Objectives

+To model a real-world hospital system using entity–relationship principles.

+To maintain accurate, reliable, and normalized medical records.

+To enable efficient retrieval of information through SQL queries.

+To ensure data integrity through primary/foreign key constraints.

+To support hospital functions like:

+Patient registration

+Scheduling appointments

+Assigning doctors

+Managing wards & rooms

+Handling medical records

+Billing and payments